timothycrosley/streamdeck-ui/README.md

 ### Press Keys
 Simulates key press combinations (hot keys).
 The basic format is a group of keys, separated by a `+` sign to press simultaneously.
 Separate key combination groups with a `,` if additional key combinations are needed.
 For example, `alt+F4,f` means press and hold `alt`, followed by `F4` and then release both.
 Next, press and release `f`.

+You can also specify a KeyCode in hex format, for example, `0x74` is the KeyCode for `t`.
+This is also sometimes called the keysym value.

+> You can use the `xev` tool and capture the key you are looking for.
+> In the output, look for the **keysym hex value**, for example `(keysym 0x74, t)`
+>
 > Use `comma` or `plus` if you want to actually *output* `,` or `+` respectively.
 >
 > Use `delay <n>` to add a delay, where `<n>` is the number (float or integer) of seconds to delay.
 If `<n>` is not specified, 0.5 second default is used.
 If `<n>` fails to parse as a valid number, it will result in no delay.